tomerBARZ/the-universal-mission-for-dcs-world/README.md

 <h4>Known bugs in latest release</h4>

 - AWACS datalink info is now displayed on SA pages
-- Some player callsigns may cause an error on mission start, stick to the "basic" callsigns (Enf) to avoir this problem
+- Some player callsigns may cause an error on mission start, stick to the "basic" DCS callsigns (Enfield, Springfield, Uzi, Colt, Dodge, Ford, Chevy and Pontiac) to avoid this problem

 ## How to use/play The Universal Mission?